Tennessee State Route 33: Blount County

 They continue north to intersect the southern end of SR 336 just north of Lanier.
 They then intersect and become concurrent with US 129/SR 115 before entering Maryville.
 They then intersect with the southern end of SR 335 before entering downtown.
-Just before downtown, US 129/SR 115 separate at an interchange, with US 129/SR 115 bypassing downtown to the west and providing access to McGhee Tyson Airport.
+Just before downtown, US 129/SR 115 separate at an interchange as Alcoa Highway, with US 129/SR 115 bypassing downtown to the west and providing access to McGhee Tyson Airport.
 US 411/SR 33 then go through downtown, where they intersect US 321/SR 73 before coming to an intersection with SR 35.
 Here, SR 33 separates and follows its own path with US 411 turning south on SR 35.
 Also, SR 33 becomes signed for the first time and turns into a secondary highway.
-It again has another intersection with SR 335, this time the northern end, before leaving Maryville to intersect the current eastern end of I-140 (Pellissippi Parkway, Exit 14) in Eagleton Village.
+It again has another intersection with SR 335, this time the northern end, before leaving Maryville to intersect the current eastern end of Pellissippi Parkway (SR 162; Exit 14) in Eagleton Village.
 SR 33 goes north through Rockford before crossing into Knox County.